Last Updated: March 22, 2022 | Previous Versions

 2. Customer Data

 2.1.
 Rights in Customer Data.
-As between the parties, Customer or its licensors will retain all right, title and interest (including any and all intellectual property rights) in and to the Customer Data and any modifications made thereto in the course of the operation of the Service as provided to Snowflake.
-Subject to the terms of this Agreement, Customer hereby grants to Snowflake a non-exclusive, worldwide, royalty-free right to use, copy, store, transmit, modify, create derivative works of, and display the Customer Data solely to the extent necessary to provide the services to Customer, or to prevent or address service or technical problems under this Agreement, or as may be required by law.
+As between the parties, Customer or its licensors retain all right, title and interest (including any and all intellectual property rights) in and to the Customer Data and any modifications made thereto in the course of operation of the Service.
+Subject to the terms of this Agreement, Customer hereby grants to Snowflake and its Affiliates a non-exclusive, worldwide, royalty-free right to process the Customer Data solely to the extent necessary to provide the Snowflake Offerings to Customer, to prevent or address service or technical problems therein, or as may be required by law.

-(a.)
-In General.
-Customer will ensure that Customer’s use of the Service and all Customer Data is at all times compliant with Customer’s privacy policies and all applicable local, state, federal and international laws, regulations and conventions, including, without limitation, those related to data privacy and data transfer, international communications, and the exportation of technical or personal data.
+(a) In General.
+Customer’s use of the Snowflake Offerings and all Customer Data will comply with applicable laws, government regulations, and any other legal requirements, including but not limited to, any data localization or data sovereignty laws, regulations, and any other third-party legal requirements applicable to Customer.
 Customer is solely responsible for the accuracy, content and legality of all Customer Data.
-Customer represents and warrants to Snowflake that Customer has sufficient rights in the Customer Data to grant the rights granted to Snowflake in Section 2.1 and that the Customer Data does not infringe or violate the intellectual property, publicity, privacy or other rights of any third party.
+Customer warrants that Customer has and will have sufficient rights in the Customer Data to grant the rights to Snowflake under this Agreement and that the processing of Customer Data by Snowflake will not violate any laws or the rights of any third party.

-(b.)
-HIPAA Data.
-Customer agrees not to upload to the Service any HIPAA Data unless Customer has entered into a Business Associate Agreement (“BAA”) with Snowflake.
+(b) HIPAA Data.
+Customer agrees not to upload to the Service any HIPAA Data unless Customer has entered into BAA with Snowflake.
 Unless a BAA is in place, Snowflake will have no liability under this Agreement for HIPAA Data, notwithstanding anything to the contrary in this Agreement or in HIPAA or any similar federal or state laws, rules or regulations.
-If Customer is permitted to submit HIPAA Data to the Service, then Customer may submit HIPAA Data to Snowflake and/or the Service only by uploading it as Customer Data.
-The mutually executed BAA shall be incorporated by reference into this Agreement and is subject to its terms.
+If Customer is permitted to submit HIPAA Data to the Service, then Customer may submit HIPAA Data to the Service only by uploading it as Customer Data.
+Upon mutual execution of the BAA, the BAA is incorporated by reference into this Agreement and is subject to its terms.

 4. Intellectual Property